 • Policy 2: More Stringent Noise Restrictions

-The city already has ordinances that ban noise overnight, but we further propose that hosts install decibel noise sensors on the exterior of their properties and make their readings available to the city upon its request for compliance verification.
+The city already has ordinances that ban noise overnight, but we further propose that hosts are required to install decibel noise sensors on the interior and exterior of their properties and make readings available to the city upon its request for compliance verification.
+Since this agreement will be included in the business license, refusal to turn over noise detector readings can also be a warning or violation.

 • Policy 3: Someone Needs to Be Accountable